-AUSTIN, Texas – (March 11, 2015) – The Health Alliance for Austin Musicians (HAAM) has named Jeff Cook, president and chief executive officer of Insurance Services for Seton Healthcare Family, as a new board member.
+AUSTIN, Texas – (March 11, 2015) – The Health Alliance for Austin Musicians (HAAM) has named Jeff Cook, president and chief executive officer of Insurance Services for Ascension Seton, as a new board member.

 Cook earned a Bachelor of Business Administration degree from Baylor University and a Master of Health Administration degree from Texas State University.
 He has served on various boards, including the Lymphoma & Leukemia Society in the Austin and San Antonio areas.